jonnyboy0719/ZPS-Barricade-Killer-Redux/Readme.md

 # Installation
 Simply put the folders under your `addons/sourcemod` folder

+# Commands
+`sm_bl -- Blacklist someone (if they plant down a cade, nobody will get punished from the blacklisted one)`
+`sm_blacklist -- Blacklist someone (if they plant down a cade, nobody will get punished from the blacklisted one)`

 # Convars
 `zps_barricadekiller_version -- Checks the version of the plugin`
 `sm_barricadekiller_enabled <0|1> -- Turns Barricade Killer Off/On.
 (1/0)`